JohnMerila/RL_Project/README.md

 This project trains a policy for a differential drive robot in IsaacLab that is tested via transfer learning on a physical robot

+# Actions

+A linear and angular velocity are applied to the robot in m/s and radians/s

+# Observations

+scan - 72 bins with the minimum distance in the 5° window clamped to the max_lidar_range

+goal - normalized and consisting of the following: dist = goal.clamp(max_lidar_range)/max_lidar_range sin(bearing)
+cos(bearing)

+velocity - linear and angular velocity normalized by the maximum speed and clamped between -2.0 and 2.0

+current action

+# Rewards

+The reward is comprised of the progress towards the goal, a reward when the goal is reached, a collision penalty, a penalty increasing as the distance to obstacles are reduced, a penalty for changing actions, a penalty for angular speed, and a reward for living.

+These rewards are summed to produce the supplied rward